ElenaKirshanova/g6k_hybrid/README_RS.rst

 Reproducing Figure 2
 ---------------------
 To get the necessary data for figure reproduction, first reproduce the figure 1.
-Then copy ``lwe_histo.sage`` to the root folder of the repository.
+Then copy ``gen_figures/lwe_histo.sage`` to the root folder of the repository.
 Then, execute:

 .. code-block:: bash